youmisuk/FairCATE-Multilevel/README.md

 **Argument**
 - `cluster_num`: an integer to define the number of clusters.
 - `cluster_size`: an integer to define the cluster size.
-- `E_var`: a float to define the variance of residual in the outcome model.
+- `R_var`: a float to define the variance of residual in the outcome model.
-- `R_var`: a float to define the variance of cluster effect in treatment.
+- `V_var`: a float to define the variance of cluster effect in treatment.
 - `U_var`: a float to define the variance of cluster effect in outcome.
 - `clustereffect`: logical.
 To determine whether to generate multilevel data.